Wurzelfäule

 Tropical houseplants are particularly susceptible to root rot, including:

-Herbs such as basil and mint or vegetables such as tomatoes can also be affected.
+Herbs such as basil and mint , or vegetable plants such as tomatoes, can also be affected.

 Causes of root rot

-The most common cause of root rot is waterlogging , i.e., excess water that doesn't drain properly.
-But there are other factors that increase the risk:
+The most common cause of root rot is waterlogging , meaning excess water that cannot drain properly.
+However, there are other factors that increase the risk:

 • If plants are watered too frequently or too much, the substrate remains permanently moist.